 So why are so many women being diagnosed later in life?
 Interestingly, the official gender split sits at 4:1 boys: girls, it is clear this is outdated.
 For quite some time girls were simply not being diagnosed.
-Exceedingly good at masking their symptoms, or simply being written off as daydreamers.
-Therefore we are now seeing women in their 20’s and 30’s (even ’40s) being diagnosed for the first time.
+Exceedingly good at masking their symptoms, or merely being written off as daydreamers.
+Therefore we are now seeing women in their 20s and 30s (even in their 40s) being diagnosed for the first time.
 Mums with children who are diagnosed, suddenly recognise symptoms in themselves.
 It is now thought that the gender split could be nearer 2:1 in children.
 Furthermore, it is levelling out to a roughly even split between adults.

 Could I have ADHD?

 So do you think you could have ADHD?
-I see a lot of posts and comments on social media regarding having ‘traits’ and being ‘slightly’ ADHD.
-ADHD can only be diagnosed by a medical professional and is not something to be taken lightly.
+I see a lot of posts and comments on social media regarding everyone being ‘slightly’ ADHD.
+ADHD can only officially be diagnosed by a medical professional, though this brings complications in itself for some.
+It is not something to be taken lightly.
 Likely, reading the symptoms above, we may all at some time have experienced these.
-However, the difference being is that ADHD means that these symptoms are persistent, affecting an individual’s everyday life, functions and development.
+However, the difference is that ADHD means that these symptoms are persistent.
+Affecting an individual’s everyday life, functions and development.

 If you do feel that this may be you, there is plenty of support and information out there to read: